How to use the Australian Trade Mark Search (2019 Update)

 1. Understand everything there is to understand about Trademarking

 A trademark is an important asset for your business, protecting the unique features of your brand.
 The whole trademarking process covers the sign development process all the way to application lodgement with IP Australia.
-There are very complicated and important steps to get right in between, for example, picking the most suitable class of protection based on goods/services category which will be discussed in the next section.
-Before that, however, it is important to understand the basics of trademark, for example:
+There important steps to get right in between, for example, picking the most suitable class of protection based on goods/services category which will be discussed in the next section.
+Before that, however, it is important to understand the basics of trademarks, for example:

 - Know the difference between the IP rights for a trademark and a design – they’re different

 - Your trademark must be active.
 If it isn’t, it may be removed.

 - Click here to find more information regarding the basics

 This step involves placing your product or service under a class of goods and services determined by IP Australia.
 There are 45 different classes of goods and services (34 goods, 11 services).
 It is crucial that you pick the class that accurately depicts the core nature of your business.
 Be sure to distinguish core activities from non-core activities.

 You have a business that sells novelty socks.
 You are seeking a trademark for the name’Silly Socks’.
 This would not include Class 35: ‘Advertising, Business Management, Business Administration, Office Functions,’ although these activities are part of the day-to-day functions.

 - What is the primary product/service of your business?

 - Where is the core source of income/revenue?

 - What do your customers think you do?